 Octopus Deploy provides the most value when it is used by your whole team.
 Developers and testers might be allowed to deploy specific projects to pre-production environments, but not production environments.
 Stakeholders might be permitted to view certain projects, but not modify or deploy them.
 To support these scenarios, Octopus supports a permissions system based around the concept of Teams.

-You can manage users from the Users tab under Configuration in the Octopus Web Portal.
+You can manage users and teams in the Octopus Web Portal:

 User and service accounts